EndPointCorp/end-point-blog/2011/08/09/railsadmin-gem-ecommerce.html.md

 Update: Since writing this article, this gem has had several updates.
 All rails_admin configuration now must be pulled out of ActiveRecord models and into the initializer.
 The look and feel has also been updated.
 Read about it more [here](https://github.com/sferik/rails_admin).
 Additionally, End Point has released a [Ruby on Rails Ecommerce Engine](/blog/2012/01/06/piggybak-mountable-ecommerce-ruby-on) with a sleek admin interface driven by rails_admin.
 Read more about it [here](https://github.com/piggybak/piggybak).

 I recently installed the [rails_admin](https://github.com/sferik/rails_admin) gem into a new Rails project.
 This particular site is currently running on [Interchange](http://www.icdevgroup.org/i/dev), but it is not an ecommerce business, so Interchange is overkill for the site.
 The client has recently decided to make the switch to Rails (and [DevCamps](http://www.devcamps.org/)) with our help, and they have a moderate budget to do so.
-For the first increment, we considered installing [phpMyAdmin](http://www.phpmyadmin.net/home_page/index.php) for them to work directly with the data until a nice admin interface was built, but instead I spent a bit of time installing the rails_admin gem which has been on my mind for the last 6 months.
-The result: I'm **extremely** impressed with what rails_admin has to offer.
+For the first increment, we considered installing [phpMyAdmin](https://www.phpmyadmin.net/) for them to work directly with the data until a nice admin interface was built, but instead I spent a bit of time installing the rails_admin gem which has been on my mind for the last 6 months.
+The result: I’m **extremely** impressed with what rails_admin has to offer.

-To show some examples of rails_admin in action, I'll use the data model from a Sinatra ecommerce setup I [recently wrote about](/blog/2011/03/04/ecommerce-sinatra-shopping-cart), because it has a basic ecommerce data model that should be universally understood by my coworkers and clients.
+To show some examples of rails_admin in action, I’ll use the data model from a Sinatra ecommerce setup I [recently wrote about](/blog/2011/03/04/ecommerce-sinatra-shopping-cart), because it has a basic ecommerce data model that should be universally understood by my coworkers and clients.

 To create a new site, I went through the standard Rails 3.0 installation steps: